mccauslw/Population/README.md

 # Population

-Repository for research on discrete choice probabilities for population data.
+Repository for research materials (data and code, publically available documents) on discrete choice probabilities for population data.
 Main paper is titled "A population choice experiment for testing axioms of stochastic discrete choice", by William McCausland, A. A. J.
 Marley and Clintin Davis-Stober.